stl-public-meetings/city-scrapers-stl/CONTRIBUTING.md

 ```

 ### iv.
 Install dependencies
-We suggest using [Pipenv](https://pipenv.pypa.io/en/latest/), which is a package management took for Python that combines managing dependencies and virtual environemnts.
+We suggest using [Pipenv](https://pipenv.pypa.io/en/latest/), which is a package management took for Python that combines managing dependencies and virtual environments.
 After installing Pipenv, run the following command to set up an environment:
 ```
 $ pipenv shell
 $ sync --dev --three